dstore-dbap/LumberMill/README.md

 #### Event inputs

+* RedisChannel, read events from redis channels.
+* RedisList, read events from redis lists.
+* Spam, what it says on the can - spams GambolPutty for testing.
 * StdInHandler, read stream from standard in.
 * TcpServerThreaded, read stream from a tcp socket.
 * TcpServerTornado, read stream from a tcp socket, faster on Linux.
-* RedisChannel, read events from redis channels.
-* RedisList, read events from redis lists.
+* UnixSocket, read stream from a named socket on unix like systems.
 * Zmq, read events from a zeromq.
-* UnixSocket, read stream from a named socket on unix like systems.
-* Spam, what it says on the can - spams GambolPutty for testing.

 #### Event parsers

-* RegexParser, parse a string using regular expressions and named capturing groups.
 * CSVParser, parse a char separated string.
 * JsonParser, parse a json formatted string.
+* LineParser, split lines at a seperator and emit each line as new event.
 * MsgPackParser, parse a msgpack encoded string.
+* RegexParser, parse a string using regular expressions and named capturing groups.
+* SyslogPrivalParser, parse the syslog prival value (RFC5424).
 * UrlParser, parse the query string from an url.
 * XPathParser, parse an XML document via an xpath expression.
-* SyslogPrivalParser, parse the syslog prival value (RFC5424).
-* LineParser, split lines at a seperator and emit each line as new event.

 #### Field modifiers

 * AddDateTime, adds a timestamp field.
 * AddGeoInfo, adds geo info fields.
+* HttpRequest, execute an arbritrary http request and store result.
 * ModifyFields, some methods to change extracted fields, e.g. insert, delete, replace, castToInteger etc.
-* HttpRequest, execute an arbritrary http request and store result.
 * Permutate, takes a list in the event data emits events for all possible permutations of that list.

 #### Outputs

 * DevNullSink, discards all data that it receives.
-* StdOutSink, prints all received data to standard out.
 * ElasticSearchSink, stores data entries in an elasticsearch index.
 * ElasticSearchMultiProcessSink, same as above but multiprocessed.
+* FileSink, store events in a file.
+* RedisChannelSink, publish incoming events to redis channel.
+* StdOutSink, prints all received data to standard out.
 * SyslogSink, send events to syslog.
-* FileSink, store events in a file.
 * WebHdfsSink, store events in hdfs via webhdfs.
-* RedisChannelSink, publish incoming events to redis channel.

 #### Misc modules

+* ExecPython, execute custom python code.
+* Facet, collect all encountered variations of en event value over a configurable period of time.
 * RedisClient, use redis to store and retrieve values, e.g. to store the result of the XPathParser modul.
-* Facet, collect all encountered variations of en event value over a configurable period of time.
 * Statistics, simple statistic module.
 * TrackEvents, keep track of events being processed and requeue them after e.g. a crash.
 * Tarpit, slows event propagation down - for testing.